CODAIT/spark-bench/docs/understanding-spark-bench.md

 `spark-bench` is a flexible system for benchmarking and simulating Spark jobs.

-## Summary

-`spark-bench` can do two main things:
-1. Run workloads in a highly configurable fashion
-2. Generate data

-When running workloads in `spark-bench`, you can launch one or many `spark-submit-config`s that will contain one or many `suites` which are logical groupings of one or many `workloads`.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*